razorpay/blade/packages/blade/src/components/Dropdown/_decisions/decisions.md

 - Can we render `<Dropdown.Select>` as `button` element? (will help with accessibility)
 - Vote: `<Dropdown variant="multi" />` vs `<Dropdown type="multi" />`
+- Should we build this on top of existing dropdown library?
+- Should we call it `subtitle` everywhere, `description` everywhere, or change based on usage.

 ## Referrences